 "Adding in some humour will do wonders for your call, but always feel out their tone.
 If they're cold and you're making jokes, it might not be such a great idea."

 The key to successful cold calling is to breathe!
-Your prospects are human too, so be confident and actively listen to what they have to say.
+Your prospects are human too, so cold call at the right time, be confident and actively listen to what they have to say.

 We hope you enjoyed this recap of our cold calling webinar.
 If you’d like to watch the recording or view the accompanying slides, simply click the button below 👇